sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 * **Sinopia apps**: deploy via terraform (see [DevOpsDocs](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/sinopia/operations-concerns.md#deployment-info))
 * **dlme-transform**: deploy via terraform (see [DevOpsDocs](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/dlme/operations-concerns.md#deployment-info))

+There are applications without a QA deploy environment which will show as a FAILURE when you use the `sdr-deploy` script against qa - this is expected:

+* hydrus
+* gis-robot-suite
+* sul-pub
+* was-registrar-app/

 ##### Code that isn't a Ruby Application

 We have codebases that aren't Ruby applications or gems.
 We have not yet settled on a long-term method for dealing with these: